Kevzara

 Injection routeUse a new needle and syringe each time you inject your medicine.
 You might not use all of the medicine in each prefilled syringe or pen.
 Use each prefilled syringe and pen only one time.
 Do not save an open syringe or pen.

 Injection routeIf you store this medicine at home, keep it in the refrigerator.
 Do not freeze.
-Keep the medicine in its original package until you are ready to use it.
-You may also keep the medicine at room temperature, away from heat, after removing it from the refrigerator.
+Keep the medicine in its original carton to protect from light.
+Do not use it if it has been frozen.
+You may also keep the medicine at room temperature for up to 14 days.
 Throw away unused medicine after 14 days.

 This medicine is not right for everyone.
 Do not use it if you had an allergic reaction to sarilumab.